rajgupta23/RISC-V-assembly-language-programs/README.md

 # RISC-V-assembly-language-programs
-Assemmly language implementation in RISC-V of basic program such as queue operation, string iteration and merge arrays.
+Assemmly language implementation in RISC-V of basic programs such as queue operations (dequeue, endqueue etc), string iteration and merge arrays.